Doctors Note Logo

 Recognizing the Signs Early

 You don't have to wait weeks for an appointment to get an idea of your risk.
-If you're experiencing loud snoring, gasping during sleep, or excessive daytime fatigue, you can take a free online assessment to check your symptoms for Sleep Apnea Syndrome and determine whether your concerns warrant a conversation with your doctor.
+If you're experiencing loud snoring, gasping during sleep, or excessive daytime fatigue, you can check your symptoms with a free AI-powered tool in just a few minutes to better understand what might be causing your grogginess and whether your concerns warrant a conversation with your doctor.

 Balancing Remedies and Lifestyle